ali-rasteh/sigcom-toolkit/README.md

-# SigProc_Comm
+# sigcom-toolkit

 ## Overview

-SigProc_Comm is a signal processing and communication library designed to facilitate various operations related to signal processing, data analysis, and wireless communication protocols.
+sigcom-toolkit is a signal processing and communication library designed to facilitate various operations related to signal processing, data analysis, and wireless communication protocols.
 This library leverages popular Python packages to provide a comprehensive toolkit for researchers and engineers.

 ## Features